Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experiments

-For those datasets (e.g. Analcatdata Apnea2) where stdGP outperforms the semantic approaches including TSGP, stdGP performs particularly large semantic search steps.
-We believe that those problems are very rugged and require extensive exploration of the solution space to find high-quality solutions.
-Thus, the lower and much better controlled step sizes used in TSGP (and SLIM\_GSGP) do not match the large step sizes necessary to solve such problems.
-Instead, lower step sizes lead to premature convergence.
+For those datasets where stdGP outperforms the semantic approaches (on Analcatdata Apnea 1 \& 2), stdGP performs particularly large semantic steps during search, which align with its abrupt fitness improvements, as shown in Figure~\ref{fig:Train_Performance}.
+Notably, these are the only two datasets in which TSGP5 (the variant with the largest target semantic distance) achieves the best performance, while TSGP0.1 (minimal semantic steps) yields the worst results.
+This suggests that these problems require extensive exploration of the solution space to locate high-quality solutions, providing a scenario in which large, uncontrolled semantic steps (as in stdGP) are advantageous.
+Instead, the fine-grained and much better regulated step sizes performed with TSGP and SLIM\_GSGP lead to slow convergence.
 For solving such problems, a stronger randomization of search (higher exploration) using large search steps would be beneficial.

 The setting of $\mathrm{SD}_t$ also strongly affects the frequency with which algorithms discover new candidate solutions during the search.
 Figure~\ref{fig:Gens_no_improve} plots the median number of generations without finding a new best solution over the number of generations.
 Lower values indicate more frequent improvements.
 To improve clarity, the curves are smoothed, and the y-axis range is fixed.